Skip to Main Content

 You might be working towards a Postgraduate Certificate, a Diploma, a Master’s or a PhD.
 Whichever is the case, you will be learning at a higher academic level than before.
 Postgraduates often hear the terms ‘more critical’ and ‘more in-depth’ attributed to study at this level.
 This requirement to ‘do more’ essentially means becoming increasingly independent as a learner.

-Look at our online skills module for new postgraduates Study On.
+Look at our online skills module for new postgraduates Postgraduate Study Smart.
 This outlines expectations for postgraduate study in more detail.

 Read your module handbooks for information about learning outcomes and assessments.
 These important documents explain exactly what you are required to do, and when.